 Datacenter technology is becoming so complex that for many enterprises, infrastructure may become impossible to manage with a traditional IT model.

 Soon, data center operations will use artificial intelligence (AI) so advanced that it can anticipate issues, decide the right course of action and deliver changes faster and more accurately than any human, or group of humans, possibly could.
+On-site management will be performed through cloud-based AI services, effectively eliminating the integration, operations and management overhead needed to run the infrastructure.
+Companies will consume their on-site infrastructure through a web portal—similarly to how they interact with AWS, Azure and Google today.

 Pioneering the cloud-managed datacenter